 Whipped cream spiked with honey and rum, raspberries and chocolate ganache sandwiched between two halves of a chocolate cream puff.
-This dessert is layer upon layer of flavor that will have you asking for just one more bite.
+These Chocolate Cream Puffs with Honey Rum Whipped Cream are layer upon layer of flavor that will have you asking for just one more bite.

 It’s been a long time since I’ve made cream puffs.
 As in, I don’t recall ever having made them for Andy and we’ve been together 13+ years.
 I went through a cream puff phase while still living at home.
 I’d flip through the pages of my mom’s red and white checked Better Homes and Gardens cookbook and find outlandish things to create.
 As a teenage girl, making cream puffs seemed pretty over the top.